 All vehicles must be equipped with an external circuit breaker.
 Motorsport UK Yearbook, Regulation K8.1 to K8.5 applies.

-Technical Regulation 6.3.4a. is not mandatory for cars of pre 01/01/66 construction but Is recommended.
+Technical Regulation 6.3.4a. is not mandatory for cars of pre 01/01/66 construction but is recommended.

 The switch location must be identified by a Red Spark on a white edged blue triangle with a base of at least 12cm. and the ‘On’ and ‘Off’ positions clearly marked.